Citizen Participation, Non-formal Education (OOS/ALP), Economic Empowerment and 16 MoreSEE ALL

-Citizen Participation, Technical and Vocational Education and Training (TVET), Literacy, Soft or Life Skills, Inclusive Education, Communication with Communities, Secondary Education, Enabling Environment, Response Technologies, Political Process, Digital Development and All SectorsSEE LESS
+Citizen Participation, Non-formal Education (OOS/ALP), Economic Empowerment, Soft or Life Skills, Inclusive Education, Communication with Communities, Secondary Education, Enabling Environment, Response Technologies, Political Process, Digital Development, Public-Private Partnerships, Gender-based Violence, Good Governance, Private Sector Competitiveness, Technical and Vocational Education and Training (TVET), Youth Engagement and Contribution, Peace and Resilience and Identity DevelopmentSEE LESS

 The lack of (online) content in the native languages of developing countries is a major hurdle for inclusive development.
 Both information overload and insufficiency in domains that are key to sustainable development.
 Difficulty of retrieving livelihood-focused content via search engines.
 Lack of inclusive discourse and debate as people with differing opinions visit fora that confirm their own opinion; The inability of governments to communicate effectively with their constituencies.

-|Projected Cumulative Lives Impacted||10|
+|Projected Cumulative Lives Impacted||300,000|

-|New Implemented Countries||Senegal, Philippines, Nigeria, Niger, Nepal, India, Tanzania|
+|New Implemented Countries||Senegal, Philippines, Peru, Nigeria, Niger, Nepal, India, Tanzania|

-|Recruit||1 to 5 volunteers per country; for Nepal, Philippines, Tanzania, India: basic (English) wikis exist already for handover to country teams|
+|Recruit||Entrepreneurs, government agency, university or volunteers in any country - see Guide for wiki owners; for Nepal, Philippines, Tanzania, India: basic (English) wikis exist already for handover to country teams|

-EXECUTIVE TEAM INCLUDES WOMEN
+EXECUTIVE TEAM INCLUDES WOMEN AND YOUTH